 You may want to embrace one or more of the following Italian traditions on your big day:

-- Luck - a Sunday wedding is considered to be lucky, and if a bride wears green the night before the wedding, it’s even luckier
+- Luck - a Sunday wedding is considered to be lucky since they’re believed to bring fertility and prosperity

-- Tarantella - a special ‘dance of the spider’ that involves quick movement and hand gesturing
+- Tarantella - a special ‘dance of the spider’ that involves guests holding hands in a circle while the music speeds up

-- Tie-cutting - the groom has his tie cut into pieces that are sold to the guests to pay for the band.
-The groomsmen organise the sale.
+- Tie-cutting - the groom has his tie cut into pieces that are sold to the guests to pay for the wedding expenses

 Like any wedding, an Italian marriage will take planning and careful forethought.
 However, it’s sure to be an occasion to remember for every attendee.
 The exotic location and special traditions can help you create the wedding of your dreams, no matter what budget you’re working with.